graphql/graphql-spec/spec/Section 7 -- Response.md

 GraphQL does not require a specific serialization format.
 However, clients should use a serialization format that supports the major primitives in the GraphQL response.
-In particular, the serialization format must support representations of the following four primitives:
+In particular, the serialization format must at least support representations of the following four primitives:

  * Map